jobrouter/typo3-process/Documentation/installation.rst

 Requirements
 ============

-The extension in version |release| is available for TYPO3 v11 LTS and TYPO3 v12.
+The extension in version |release| is available for TYPO3 v11 LTS and TYPO3 v12 LTS.

 .. _version-matrix: